Skip to contents

 ll <- sum(lh_proposed - maxlik) - sum(lh_old - maxlik)

-# compute acceptance probability and accept or not
+# Compute acceptance probability and accept or not

 log_acc <- min(0, ll + lpri_proposed - lpri_old + lq_old - lq_proposed)